 It’s a big place out there, astronomically speaking.
 Trillions of galaxies, a billion trillion (that’s the real number) of stars and planets, light-years of distance between them all, in a universe whose edges are unquantifiable and unimaginable.

 From where we stand, peering up at the night sky, it’s easy to feel lost.
 Out there is infinity.
-We get the occasional visitor from its outer reaches—a stray asteroid, random meteor, or blip of a radio wave.
+We get the occasional visitor from its outer reaches — a stray asteroid, random meteor, or blip of a radio wave.
 But infinity generally leaves us alone.
 We can explore it, venture into it with a buccaneering spirit of daring.
-But just from watching it, it’s hard to say that the universe wants us or reciprocates our interest.
+But just from watching it, it’s hard to say that the universe reciprocates our interest.
 It doesn’t matter how many stars we wish on; they don’t seem to wish back.

-If you read the Christmas story with a cynical eye, the Star of Bethlehem doesn’t seem like much more than a divinely inspired plot device.
-After all, when their part in the story comes, the Magi are in the East somewhere, gifts in hand with no map or guide, and God had to have some way of getting them to Jesus’ house.
-Some scholars argue that it’s a fulfillment of prophecy in Numbers 24:17.
+If you read the story of Jesus' birth with a cynical eye, the Star of Bethlehem doesn’t seem like much more than a divinely inspired plot device.
+After all, when the Magi's part in the story comes, they're in the East somewhere, gifts in hand with no map or guide, and God must have needed a way to get them to Jesus’ house.
+Some scholars argue that the star is a fulfillment of prophecy in Numbers 24:17.
 But just in terms of the narrative, it doesn’t seem to mean much.
 God could have led those Wise Men in a thousand different ways.
 He could have reused the pillar of fire from Exodus or sent over the same host of angels the shepherds saw.

 So why did he choose a star?